 Read this if you like technical facts

 The ads.txt goes into the root domain, not a subdomain.
-If your website is installed in a subdomain (e.g., blog.example.com) or subdirectory (e.g., example.com/blog) then the ads.txt would still need to be placed under example.com/ads.txt.
+If your website is installed in a subdomain (e.g., blog.example.com) or subdirectory (e.g., example.com/blog), then the ads.txt would still need to be placed under example.com/ads.txt.

 This has implications for WordPress networks that use subdomains or subdirectories.
-Only a single ads.txt would be needed for all of those sites containing all the information that are relevant to at least one of them.
+Only a single ads.txt would be needed for all of those sites containing all the information that is relevant to at least one of them.

 You want more?

 - the ads.txt does not need to be a file but must be accessible for a browser or crawler like one